Baybayin: Derivative scripts

-Bayabin's surviving descendant scripts include the Tagbanwa script, also known as known as ibalnan by the Palawan people, who have adopted it, the Buhid script and the Hanunóo script of Mindoro.
+Bayabin's surviving descendant scripts are concentrated in Mindoro and Palawan.
+These include the Tagbanwa script, also known as ibalnan by the Palawan people who have adopted it, and the Buhid script and the Hanunóo script of Mindoro.
 The modern Kulitan script is a unique script that employs consonant stacking and is derived from Old Kapampangan, the precolonial Indic script used to write the Kapampangan language, and reformed in recent decades.